Wallelign Mekonnen: Death and legacy

 After his release Wallelign worked in the Ministry of Ground Transportation and remained active in the radical movement.
 On 10 December 1972, Wallelign and six fellow activists attempted to hijack an Ethiopian Airlines flight leaving Addis Ababa for Europe.
-Following a string of hijackings carried out by Eritrean and Ethiopian activists in the late 1960s and early 1970s however, Ethiopian security officers had been placed on such flights, and a shoot-out ensued that took the lives of five of the hijackers including Wallelign.
+Following a string of hijackings carried out by Eritrean and Ethiopian activists in the late 1960s and early 1970s, however, Ethiopian security officers had been placed on such flights, and a shoot-out ensued that killed five of the hijackers, including Wallelign.
 He was buried in Dessie.

 At the end of the Ethiopian Civil War the rebel Ethiopian People’s Revolutionary Democratic Front (EPRDF) named its Wollo offensive Operation Wallelign in honour of the fallen activist.
 Wallelign's views are embedded in the current Constitution of the Federal Democratic Republic of Ethiopia which recognizes the unconditional right of "every Nation, Nationality and People in Ethiopia... to self-determination, including the right to secession".
 The ongoing debate on this constitution bears witness of how controversial his views remain.